nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 porch-test.network-function3.innerhome6        network-function3          innerhome6      0          false    Draft              porch-test
 porch-test.new-package.my-workspace            new-package                my-workspace    0          false    Draft              porch-test
 ```
+The PackageRevision API object was meant to represent only metadata related to a package revision, while the contents
+of the package revision (i.e. the YAML files) are meant to be exposed via a companion PackageRevisionResources object.
+However PackageRevision's spec.tasks field contains all changes applied to the contents of the package revision in
+the form of patches, thus the contents of the package are leaking into the object that supposed to represent only the
+metadata.
+This implies that the PackageRevision can quickly grow bigger in size, than the contents of the package it
+represents.

 At this point, a person in _platform administrator_ role, or even an automated process, will review and either approve
 or reject the deletion.